rwieruch/blog_robinwieruch_content/blog/react-router-nested-routes/index.md

 };
 ```

 In this [function component](/react-function-component/) we have matching Link and Route components from React Router for the `home/` and `user/` routes.
-Furthermore, we have a so called Index Route loaded with the Home component and a so called No Match Route loaded with the NoMatch component.
+Furthermore, we have a so-called Index Route loaded with the Home component and a so-called No Match Route loaded with the NoMatch component.
 Both act as fallback routes.
 From here, we will explore the concept of Nested Route.

 # Nested Routes in React Router